UMAprotocol/protocol/README.md

 ### Running the dApp

-After deploying to ganache, ropsten, or mainnet (or any combination of those), you can run the Sponsor Dapp against the contracts.
+After deploying to Ganache, ropsten, or mainnet (or any combination of those), you can run the Sponsor Dapp against the contracts.
 Before running the dApp, make sure you have done the following:
 - Make sure that you have [Metamask](https://metamask.io/) installed.
 - Make sure you've provided your ETH account mnemonic to metamask.